teuben/nemo/scripts/csh/mkmh97.md

    as the diameter of the circular orbit.
 This could be a fun way to study dynamical friction (cf. Bontekoe & v Albada 1987MNRAS.224..349B   White, ...)

-3. Exact Newtonian solutions vs. Order Of Magnitude Estimates (OOME)
+3. Exact Newtonian solutions vs. Order Of Magnitude Estimates

 4. various sanity tests
    e.g. energy conservation as function of integration step

-5. for v0 at r0, what is the asumptitic value 'v' at infinity?
+5. for v0 at r0, what is the asymptotic value 'v' at infinity?

 6. write down the eq. for a circular orbit: what is the relation ship between r0 and v0